aklinker1/zero-factory/README.md

 #### Function Defaults

-In addition to static values, you can pass a function as a value:
+In addition to static values, the factory definition accepts functions for properties:

 ```ts
 const userFactory = createFactory({